TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 49/Genesis 49.2.md

 ---

-Assemble yourselves, and hear, ye sons of Jacob; And hearken unto Israel your father.
+Assemble yourselves, and hear, you sons of Jacob.
+Listen to Israel, your father.